HubTou/basename/BASENAME.1.md

 ## HISTORY
 The **basename** utility first appeared in 4.4BSD.

-This version was made for [The PNU project / PyNIX](https://github.com/HubTou/PNU) in order to test the [b2bt](https://github.com/HubTou/b2bt) command.
+This version was made for the [PNU project](https://github.com/HubTou/PNU) in order to test the [b2bt](https://github.com/HubTou/b2bt) command.

 ## LICENSE